-Statistical analysis was performed with Prism 5.0 software (Graph-Pad).
-Continuous variables were summarized as mean \pm SD.
+Statistical analysis was performed with the use of Prism 5.0 software (GraphPad, San Diego, CA).
+Continuous variables were summarized as means \pm standard deviation.
 The correlation between quantitative parameters was evaluated by Pearson correlation coefficient for data with normal distribution or Spearman correlation coefficient for data with skewed distribution.
-The Student t test was used to compare the SUVs of 68 Ga-RM26 PET and 68 Ga-BBN PET.
-All tests were 2 tailed, with the significance level at 0.05.
+The student t test was used to compare the SUVs of 68 Ga-RM26 PET and 68 Ga-BBN PET.
+For the data with normal distribution, paired t test (parametric test) was used to compare the mean standard uptake value of 68 Ga-RM26 PET and GRPR expression, the max standard uptake value of 68 Ga-RM26 PET and Gleason score.
+All tests were two tailed, with the significance level at 0.05.